Melania Trump: 2018 Africa tour

 In October 2018, Melania took a tour of Africa without Donald, visiting Ghana, Malawi, Kenya and Egypt.
 She spent much of her time with children in schools, orphanages, and hospitals.
 She used the trip to tout relief work being carried out by the United States Agency for International Development, which raised questions about her husband's intention to cut its funding.
 Melania also received criticism for her fashion choices, where a photo opportunity in front of the Great Sphinx of Giza was seen as exploitive and a pith helmet she wore in Kenya was criticized for its association with colonialism in Africa.
 To these criticisms, she responded that people should pay more attention to her actions instead of her outfits.
 Perception of the trip grew worse when she responded to criticisms by saying that she was "the most bullied person in the world".

 Throughout Melania's tour of Africa, personality conflicts took place between her team and Mira Ricardel, the deputy national security advisor.
 Ricardel's staffer had been bumped from the first lady's plane on the flight to Africa to make room for a journalist, and Ricardel subsequently became less cooperative with providing logistical information needed for the tour.
 Upon returning, Ricardel gave a thoroughly negative report on Melania's staff, describing them as embarrassing the White House with their partying.
 Melania twice complained to the president, but no immediate action was taken.
-So the following month, the Office of the First Lady issued an official statement calling for Ricardel to be removed from her position.
+The following month, the Office of the First Lady issued an official statement calling for Ricardel to be removed from her position.
 Publicly commenting on such a thing was unprecedented for a first lady.
 No one in the administration had been told in advance about the statement, including the president.
 Ricardel was fired the following day.
 A dispute over the trip arose between Melania and Ivanka a few months later when the latter made her own trip to the continent.
 Melania felt that in taking such a similar trip, Ivanka was intruding on the first lady's role.